cycle/docs/advanced/uuid.md

 # UUID as primary key
-It is possible to use any type of primary sequence for your entities by altering default `Cycle\ORM\Mapper\Mapper` behaviour.
-In order to do that we have to define custom column with `primary` flag.
+It is possible to use any type of primary sequence for your entities by altering default `Cycle\ORM\Mapper\Mapper` behavior.
+In order to do that we have to define a custom column with `primary` flag.

 > You can also specify primary key value directly in your entity, Mapper will accept it as expected value.